benders5e/benders5e/pro-bending.md

 - At the end, the team who has the crowd the most will split the vote in case of a tie (?)
 - **Teamwork:**
     - If your team lands three attacks in one round, you gain advantage on your roll to impress the crowd.

+> #### Fouls
+> If you commit a foul, you move back one zone.
+Examples of fouls includes:
+> - Hosing
+> - Bending an earth disk outside your zone
+> - Creating ice
+> - Headshots
+> - Mixing water and rocks